Same-sex marriage in Indiana: Baskin v. Bogan

 Baskin v.
-Bogan was filed in the Southern District of Indiana on March 14, 2014 by Lambda Legal on behalf of two same-sex couples, all women.
+Bogan was filed on March 14, 2014, by Lambda Legal on behalf of two same-sex couples, all women.
 The defendants were the Indiana Attorney General, Greg Zoeller, and three county clerks, with one of the county clerks, Penny Bogan, in her official capacity, as the first-named defendant.
 It took precedence over the other Indiana marriage cases, because one of the plaintiffs was terminally ill with ovarian cancer, though the case of her and her partner was soon separated from that of the other plaintiffs.
 On June 25, 2014, Judge Richard L. Young ruled with respect to the remaining plaintiffs in Baskin, as well as the cases of Fujii and Lee.
 He found in favor of the plaintiff couples, granted them summary judgment and struck down Indiana's ban on same-sex marriage.
 He also removed Governor Mike Pence from the lawsuit.
 He issued no stay and Indiana clerks began issuing marriage licenses to same-sex couples the day of the ruling.
 The first couple to receive a license were Craig Bowen and Jake Miller in Indianapolis on June 25.
 The Seventh Circuit brought license issuance to a halt on June 27.

 The Seventh Circuit Court of Appeals consolidated Baskin and its companion cases with a similar case in Wisconsin, Wolf v.
 Walker.
 It heard oral arguments on August 26.
 On September 4, the Seventh Circuit, in a unanimous opinion authored by Judge Richard Posner, upheld the district court's decision.
 On September 9, 2014, Wisconsin (joint by Indiana) asked the U.S. Supreme Court to uphold their respective bans on same-sex marriage.
-On September 15, the Seventh Circuit granted a motion for a stay of ruling, to be in effect until the case is resolved at the Supreme Court.
+On September 15, the Seventh Circuit granted a motion for a stay of the ruling, to be in effect until the case was resolved at the Supreme Court.
 The U.S. Supreme Court declined to consider an appeal in Baskin on October 6, 2014, which allowed the Seventh Circuit Court of Appeals to implement its decision requiring Indiana to license and recognize same-sex marriages, effectively legalizing same-sex marriage in Indiana.